 - (1) The standard period of study for the Bachelor's degree programme is six semesters, including examinations.
 Successful completion of the Bachelor's degree programme requires a total of 180 credits (CP) in both compulsory and elective courses. - (2) The Bachelor's programme is a modular programme and contains two major subjects (1st major subject 74 CP; 2nd major subject: 74 CP) and cross-disciplinary skills (20 CP).
 The Bachelor's thesis is worth 12 CP and is completed in the first major subject.
 The compulsory modules and associated courses are listed in Attachment 1.
 Please consult Attachment 2 for information on how to achieve the points in the cross-disciplinary skills.
-The subject Classical Philology: Greek studies can also be taken as a minor subject (35 CP) in combination with another major (113 CP). - (2a) When choosing the teaching degree option with the goal of later enrolling in a Master of Education degree programme, which leads to teacher training for employment at a German secondary school (Gymnasium), the student must study two subjects, each weighted at 50%.
-In this case, these examination rules and regulations as well as the "Framework regulations for the Teaching Degree option in Bachelor's programmes at Heidelberg University" (Rahmenregelung zur Lehramtsoption in den Bachelor-Studiengängen der Universität Heidelberg) must be observed.
+The subject Classical Philology: Latin studies can also be taken as a minor subject (35 CP) in combination with another major (113 CP). - (2a) When choosing the Teaching Degree option for later orientation of the Bachelor's degree programme towards a Master of Education which leads to a teaching position at secondary (grammar) schools (Gymnasien) in Germany, the student must choose to study two subjects with a weighting of 50% each.
+In this case, these examination rules and regulations as well as the "Framework regulations for the Teaching Degree option in Bachelor's programmes at Heidelberg University" (Rahmenregelung zur Lehramtsoption in den Bachelor-Studiengängen der

+Universität Heidelberg) must be observed.